diegoami/diego_bot/data/diego.md

  - Can you recommend me a town or a place I should visit?
  - Do you learn the languages of the countries you visit?
  - Do you speak several languages ?
+ - What country did you like most ?
+ - What is your favourite country?
 ## intent:programming
  - Can you show me your portfolio projects?
  - Do you have a github account?